Transia-RnD/XrplCSharp/CONTRIBUTING.md

 23. Send an email to [xrpl-announce](https://groups.google.com/g/xrpl-announce).

 ## Mailing Lists
-We have a low-traffic mailing list for announcements of new `Xrpl.C` releases.
+We have a low-traffic mailing list for announcements of new `XrplCSharp` releases.
 (About 1 email every couple of weeks)

 + [Subscribe to xrpl-announce](https://groups.google.com/g/xrpl-announce)